 The “Winning Tips & Tricks” series covers practical workflows and techniques shared by winners from the “2021 iClone Lip Sync Animation Contest”.
-To let users see the full spectrum of the iClone facial pipeline, we are introducing projects that are rendered with different 3D engines including; Unreal, Unity, iClone, Blender, and Cinema4D.
+To let users see the full spectrum of the iClone facial animation pipeline, we are introducing projects that are rendered with different 3D engines including; Unreal, Unity, iClone, Blender, and Cinema4D.
 Let’s now take a look at Jason Taylor’s: “Animal Farm”, combining Character Creator (CC3) / iClone workflow and Unity render.

 My name is Jason Taylor.
 I’m a filmmaker and multimedia artist, running my own digital media studio, Jumping Guy Productions in Ontario, Canada.

 I’m the creator and producer of a puppet-based video series for kids which I created using real-life puppets in a 3D animated world via Unity in 2016.
-Since then I have been working on developing professional 3D animation skills in an effort to diversify my skillset and tell stories that I couldn’t with puppets.
+Since then I have been working on developing professional 3D character animation skills in an effort to diversify my skillset and tell stories that I couldn’t with puppets.
 Reallusion’s Character Creator and iClone have been a real game-changer for me in this regard.

 Why I created this showcase